French Baroque architecture: Early French Classicism

-Louis Le Vau was another central figure in the early French Baroque style.
+Louis Le Vau was another central figure in the early French Classicism style.
 He designed the Château of Vaux-le-Vicomte (1656–1661) for Nicolas Fouquet, the Superintendent of Finances of the young Louis XIV.
-The design of the chateau itself was similar to that of the Luxembourg Palace and the Palazzo Barberini in Rome.
+The design of the château itself was similar to that of the Luxembourg Palace and the Palazzo Barberini in Rome.
 What made it distinctive from earlier styles was the unity of its architecture, interior, and landscape around it.
-Its facade featured stylized monumental columns, wings combined with mansard roofs and a prominent dome, in the Baroque style.
+Its façade featured stylized monumental columns, wings combined with mansard roofs and a prominent dome, in the Baroque style.
 The interior was lavishly decorated with murals by Charles Le Brun and it was placed in the center of enormous formal gardens designed by André Le Notre, laid out in geometric patterns paths, flower beds, fountains and reflecting pools, which seemed to extend the architecture of the house in every direction.
 The grand salon of the building opened out onto the garden, a feature which thereafter became a regular feature of Baroque palaces.
 After seeing the lavishness of the building, the King dismissed and imprisoned Fouquet, took possession of the house for the crown, and soon put Le Vau to work to create his own palace in Versailles.

 The same three artists scaled this concept to monumental proportions in the royal hunting lodge and later main Palace of Versailles (1661–1690).
 On a far grander scale, the palace is a hypertrophied and somewhat repetitive version of Vaux-le-Vicomte.
 It was both the most grandiose and the most imitated residential building of the 17th century.
-Mannheim, Nordkirchen and Drottningholm were among many foreign residences for which Versailles provided a model.
+Mannheim Palace, Nordkirchen Castle and Drottningholm Palace were among many foreign residences for which Versailles provided a model.